JvanKatwijk/eti-stuff/eti-cmdline/README.md

 If `-DDUMPING=ON` is added, the possibility for dumping the input to an ".sdr" file (note that an sdr-file is a ".wav" file, with a samplerate of 2048000 and short int values).

+If `-DX64_DEFINED' is added, SSE instructions will be used in the viterbi decoding.

+If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions (problems with the toolchain though)

 The resulting program is named `eti-cmdline-XXX`, for XXX see above.